alltheplaces/alltheplaces/DATA_FORMAT.md

 Each GeoJSON feature has an `id` field.
 The ID is a hash based on the `ref` and `@spider` fields below and should be consistent between builds.
 You can use this to determine if new objects show up or disappear between builds, for example.

+## Geometry

+In most cases, the feature will include a `geometry` field following [the GeoJSON spec](https://tools.ietf.org/html/rfc7946#section-3.1).
+There are some spiders that aren't able to recover a position from the venue's website.
+In those cases, the geometry is not included and only the properties are included.

+Although it's not supported at the time of this writing, we hope to include a geocoding step in the pipeline so that these feature will get a position added.

 ## Properties

 Each GeoJSON feature will have a `properties` object with the following keys: